FREQUENTLY ASKED QUESTIONS

 The surgeries usually begin around 6 years of age (although starting later is OK too).
-There are several reasons for this: There is usually sufficient cartilage to match the normal ear Although the child usually begins to notice a difference around 3 years of age, the first psychological trial usually begins during the first grade The ideal time to begin surgery is the summer before the first grade.
+There are several reasons for this: There is usually sufficient cartilage to match the normal ear.
+Although the child usually begins to notice a difference around 3 years of age, the first psychological trial usually begins during the first grade.
+The ideal time to begin surgery is the summer before the first grade.
 This way, the children have some understanding of the ear surgery and the vast majority are very excited to get their new ear.
 By the time they start the first grade, the ear is nearly complete.

 There are usually three surgeries required to complete the ear.
-The ear is complete in approximately 4-5 months.
+The ear is complete in approximately 4 months.

 Always remember that your child will live with their new ear for the rest of their life.
 Attempting more aggressive surgery to save a few months time is not a reason to rush the surgeries.
 In the right hands, the staged surgeries have had a long track record of excellent results.

 As previously stated, most patients need three surgeries to complete.
 If a child has microtia on both sides, then four surgeries are needed.
 In one-sided cases, the ear is completed in approximately 4-5 months.
 If both sides are affected, the ears are completed in approximately 6 months.
 It is important to remember that the plastic polyethylene can take from 6 to 12 hours per ear, the cartilage technique lessens the anesthesia time for your child.

 We will not (and never will) rush the surgical procedures.
 It is the end result that counts.
 Parents have been confused because there are some that are touting less surgeries…and unfortunately many parents are being led to believe that a great result can occur with one procedure.
 This is not the case.
 Attempting to do everything in one surgery (while it seems tempting) is assuming that tissue reactions, scarring, etc… will occur perfectly every time.
 This cannot be reproduced time and time again.
 Therefore, we are adamant that staging the surgeries gives the most consistent results, not rushing them.